 - Top ten most fit city in the country (Men’s Health magazine)

 - Best cityscape (CNN)

-- #1 city in the U.S. for biking to work
+- One of the top cities in the U.S. for biking to work

-- #1 city in the U.S. for sustainable living
+- One of the top cities in the U.S. for sustainable living

-- #1 city in the U.S. for microbrews
+- One of the top cities in the U.S. for microbrews